If you would like to read this page in another language, click the Translate link in the bottom, right corner.

 - Drop-in registrations will NOT be allowed at the classroom.

 Registration for Fall 2014 classes is closed.
 If you're interested in our HSE/GED Program, please call (480) 472-7259, or Click Here to email your name, telephone number and email address and staff will contact you.
 You may request to be added to the registration list for Spring 2015.
-Spring registration will occur in January.
+Spring registration will occur during the first two weeks in January.

 All registration sessions will be held at the Mesa Education Center, 855 W. 8th Ave., Mesa, 85210 (southwest corner of Extension and 8th Avenue).